lsund/chessmovedb/README.md

 # chessmovedb

 Pulls game from lichess.org, processes and perists them to disk.
 Lets the user query a sequence of starting moves and suggests the next move to be played.
+This repository contains nothing; the application is made up of the components below.

 ## Components